Reverse psychology: In popular culture

+Perhaps the most famous example in American literature is Tom Sawyer's whitewashing the fence, in "The Adventures of Tom Sawyer", by Mark Twain.
+Told to whitewash the fence as punishment, Tom makes his friends think that it is an enjoyable and prestigious activity that not just anyone could do.
+Not only are they eager to do his work for him, they give him many gifts for the privilege.

 In Edgar Allan Poe's The Cask of Amontillado, Montresor uses reverse psychology to persuade Fortunato to enter his vaults.
 He says that Fortunato is too tired and should get some rest and that he should find someone else to help him with his wine tasting problem.
 Montresor knew that Fortunato would disagree and insisted on entering the vault, leading him into his death by immurement.

 The Swedish fictional character Alfie Atkins uses reverse psychology in the children's book You're a Sly One, Alfie Atkins! from 1977.
 He exaggerates his own childishness in order to convince his older cousins to sit at the grown-up table.

 One of the most famous examples of reverse psychology in popular culture is a gag in the Looney Tunes cartoon Rabbit Fire.
 While Bugs Bunny and Daffy Duck are arguing over whether it's Duck Season or Rabbit Season, Bugs suddenly switches sides and says "Rabbit Season", throwing Daffy off and resulting in him arguing for Duck Season, and getting himself shot.

 In the 1988 film Who Framed Roger Rabbit, Eddie Valiant, in order to save Roger from being executed by Judge Doom, tricks him into drinking liquor (which Roger is allergic to) by using reverse psychology.
 It is done in the same manner as the Looney Tunes example above, and it's most likely a reference.

 In the 1992 Disney film Aladdin, the titular character, upon freeing the Genie from the lamp, uses reverse psychology to trick the Genie into freeing him from the Cave of Wonders, without using one of his three wishes to do so.

 A popular example of reverse psychology in media is the release of Queen's hit song "Bohemian Rhapsody".
 Upon release, the band was told the song was too long to ever be played on the radio, running at 5 minutes and 55 seconds.
 To overcome this, the band gave the song to Kenny Everett of Capital Radio and made him promise not to play it.
 Everett in fact did play the song, and the band's plan worked, with the song becoming number one on the UK singles chart for nine weeks.